 Low level of emancipation

-But the rise of women in the labor force has some other less expected effects.
+But the rise of women in the labour force has some other less expected effects.
 Even in our emancipated times, most women do the shopping, prepare the food, and take care of the children.
 These past years there’s hardly been a rise in the hours men spent on household chores or childcare.
 As a consequence, the household hours of women did not decline.
 Their working hours have simply doubled.
-This certainly contributes to very high stress levels.
+This certainly contributes to very high-stress levels.

 Unhealthy eating habits

 If women participate more in the labour force they have less time at their hands for shopping and cooking.
 They will rely more on prepared supermarket foods.
 This type of food does not tend to be too good for our health.
 Moreover, supermarkets specifically appear to market unhealthy foods.

 Less informal care

 When women spend more time at work, they have less time to take care of the children, the sick, and the elderly.
 A task that is mainly and traditionally reserved for women.
 And again, the men hardly stepped into the void left behind by their working female partners.
 This of course is not good news for the elderly that are deprived of the precious time of their children.

 As much as we like to link the stagnation of longevity to external conditions, we are the only ones that can seriously counter the risks of this stagnation.
 Only by adopting a more healthy lifestyle, these risks can be avoided.